 Because Chapter 7 bankruptcy normally provides a total discharge of unsecured debt, it is definitely fair to ask how is it possible that a Tacoma bankruptcy filer could possibly end up doing better in a Chapter 13 bankruptcy than in a Chapter 7 Bankruptcy.

-If your house is in default or in foreclosure, Chapter 13 Bankruptcy in Washington gives you a way to catch up interest free over a long period of time.
+If your house is in default or in foreclosure, Chapter 13 Bankruptcy in Oregon gives you a way to catch up interest-free over a long period of time.
 Chapter 7 doesn’t give you time to catch up or give you time to refinance.
 In fact if you are behind and you want to keep your house, an aggressive Tacoma Chapter 7 Trustee might still pressure you to do a short sale.

 If your car meets certain criteria, Chapter 13 may allow you to actually reduce the amount that you have to repay to the amount the vehicle is worth.
 No more repaying $20,000 for a $10,000 car.
 If your interest rate is over 5% you can get it reduced to that amount.

 Maybe the most important thing is you are no longer locked into the loan.
 In Chapter 7 bankruptcy, you will likely have to sign a reaffirmation agreement to keep the car that locks you in the loan until the day is paid off.
 In contrast, Chapter 13 bankruptcy allows you to keep the car until you decide that it no longer works for you.
 Much safer and much better.